DinosL/restApp/README.md

 # Decisions & Assumptions
 - JWT Authentication: Secure token-based authentication is used for stateless session management.

-- SQLite by default: For simplicity and easy setup, SQLite is the default database; environment variable support allows easy switch to other DBs.
+- SQLite as default: For simplicity and easy setup, SQLite is the default database; environment variable support allows easy switch to other DBs.

+- SQLAlchemy ORM: The app uses SQLAlchemy to interact with the database.

 - Blueprints: Tasks routes are modularized using Flask Blueprints for better organization.